A New Outlook On Old Grids

-The current energy crisis begs for innovative, long-lasting energy solutions.
-Should we turn to DC?
+The energy crisis of 2022 begs for innovative, long-lasting, sustainable energy solutions.
+Should we turn to DC distribution?

 Energy is taken for granted as congested electrical grids become common talk.
 Sound hard to believe in such a developed world?
 Consider the number of electric vehicles on the roads, photovoltaic panels on the roofs of buildings, or even the dozens of home appliances like screens & electric heat pumps.
 Electricity is hardly an infinite source of energy, and with overconsumption, we are quickly seeing the lack of it.

 Currently: Dutch Power grid - Consumption vs. Infeed.
 Sourced from Netbeheer Nederland.

 Headlines all over The Netherlands are overwhelmingly saying the same: we are way past our grid capacity.
 California is also facing grid capacity issues, despite making strides in the renewables sector.
 Over the coming years, this trend is only bound to follow suite across Europe and USA.
 The need for more lasting solutions that also consider sustainability and environmental impact is impending now more than ever.